So you’re willing to try Indian clubs but you are not sure what type and weight is best suited for you. This guide is for you!

 If you’re going to swing Persian meel, ladies can start with 2kg per club and men with 3kg.
 Your first goal before adding weight should be to perform 100 unbroken reps of alternating back circles (also called shield casts).

-In Southern India, the karlakattai has been used to train soldiers, bowmen and even farmers.
-In contrast to the meel and jori which are always swung in pairs, the karlakattai is also swung as a single club, sometimes with 2 hands on the club.
-Traditionally, there are 64 types of swings, including footwork, making this system of heavy club training a favorite of ours.
+In Southern India, 5 designs of clubs known as “karlakattai” have been used to train soldiers, bowmen and even farmers.
+In contrast to the meel and jori which are always swung in pairs, the karlakattai is also swung as a single club, sometimes even with 2 hands on the club.
+Traditionally, there are 64 types of swings, including footwork, making this system of heavy club training system a favorite of ours.

 Clubbells, or the original clubs made of steel, made their apparition in the the early 2000s.
 Copies followed soon after, some good, many bad.
 The problem some steel club is poor weight distribution and swing mechanics, and a knob that can be so big, it gets in the way of your wrist.